Using the Arduino IDE with Swan

 https://github.com/stm32duino/BoardManagerFiles/raw/main/package_stmicroelectronics_index.json

-After restarting Arduino, go to the Tools > Boards > Boards Manager... menu option, search for "STM32 MCU based boards", and install version
+After restarting Arduino, go to the Tools > Boards > Boards Manager... menu option, search for "STM32 MCU based boards", and install or update to version

 2.1.0